-An extended definition of each depth-of-knowledge level is available at: http://sde.ok.gov/sde/ sites/ok.gov.sde/files/documents/files/ELA%20WebbAlign_DOK_Summary_Table.pdf.
+An extended definition of each depth-of-knowledge level is available at: http://sde.ok.gov/sde/sites/ok.gov.sde/files/documents/files/ELA%20WebbAlign_DOK_Summary_Table.pdf.

-Universal Design Considerations
+Universal Design for Learning (UDL) Considerations

-Universal Design, as applied to assessments, is a concept that allows the widest possible range of students to participate in assessments and may even reduce the need for accommodations and alternative assessments by expanding access to the tests themselves.
-In the Oklahoma Grade 8 tests, modifications have been made to some items to simplify and clarify instructions as well as to provide maximum readability, comprehensibility, and legibility.
+Universal Design for Learning (UDL), as applied to assessments, is a framework that provides flexibility in the way information is presented and in the ways students demonstrate knowledge and skills.
+This reduces barriers while maintaining high expectations for all students, including students with disabilities and students who are limited English proficient.
+In the Oklahoma Grade 8 tests, items and instructions have been designed to provide maximum readability, comprehensibility, and legibility for all students.
 This includes design aspects such as reducing the language load in content areas other than Language Arts, increasing the font size, displaying fewer items per page, and boxing the items to assist visual focus.